 What Is Terrazzo Tile?

-Terrazzo tile is a low-maintenance material.
-It's a composite made from other types of stone such as marble, granite, quartz, glass, and more.
-This mixture is held together with resin or concrete.
+Terrazzo tile is a low-maintenance material that's a composite made from types of stone such as marble, granite, quartz, glass, and more.
+The mixture is held together with resin or concrete.
 Terrazzo floors and countertops were popular in the 1920s, 1980s, and today.
 Contemporary designers have started seeing a resurgence of terrazzo in hospitality buildings and homes.

 01 of 14

 Decorating With One of This Year's Biggest Trends

 If you're hunting for methods of incorporating this vintage-inspired look into your home, there are endless ways to make it your own.
 Whether you want to renovate your bathroom with a finely speckled terrazzo countertop, as seen in this stunning room by Siren Betty Design, or you want something a little less committal, we've rounded up our favorite designs for ultimate inspiration.Continue to 2 of 14 below.

 A Modern Terrazzo

 This sophisticated shower stall from home_and_things features a subtle terrazzo wall that isn't overly busy but still adds a lot of texture and depth to the space.
 Not only are the specks small, but they are monochromatic gray and black, which maintains a minimalistic look that's perfect for modern or contemporary-style bathrooms.
 This subtle terrazzo also works well in an updated kitchen or as flooring in a mudroom or sunroom.Continue to 3 of 14 below.